Theming

 Note

-If you don't explicitly have a light or dark ancestor, InfiniteTable will use the browser/OS preference (via @media (prefers-color-scheme: ...)) to apply the dark or light theme.
+If you don't explicitly have a infinite-theme-mode--light or infinite-theme-mode--dark ancestor, InfiniteTable will use the browser/OS preference (via @media (prefers-color-scheme: ...)) to apply the dark or light theme.